Rektoff/RustBlock-Outpost/README.md

 ![RustBlock Outpost](https://github.com/Rektoff/RustBlock-Outpost/assets/144442822/ea98d20c-369b-4b6b-b70d-18a031838836)

 Here [Rektoff](https://twitter.com/rektoff_xyz) presents an RustBlock outpost for developers and enthusiasts.
-Outpost is the structured knowledge library or fundamental tool that consists from a numerous links that any mr/mrs could use for personal navigational or educational purposes.
+Outpost is the structured knowledge library or fundamental tool that consists from a numerous links that any mr/mrs could use for personal navigational or educational purposes in Rust blockchain ecosystem.
 We saw a demand in the last months and got a lot of requests to create something related.
 So here it is!

-Any help would be rewarded soon.
-Let's build a foundation of new rustecean-based applications in web3 field.
+We are trying to create a timeless material that can be useful in next 2-5 years, so concistent contribution from the audience would be much appriciated.
+Add some requests and let's build a foundation of new rustecean-based applications in web3 field.

 <h5>Disclaimer<h5>